 Range: 274 to 310 miles

-Charging (Public fast charger): Adds 200 to 240 miles of range in 20 minutes
+Charging (Public fast charger): Adds 200 miles of range in 20 minutes

-Starting in late 2022, the ID.4 is now made in Tennessee.
+We have great news for those in search of an affordable and capable EV that qualifies for the federal tax credit.
+The ID.4 is now made in Tennessee at Volkswagen’s Chattanooga plant!
 The newest American-made EV is equipped with decent range, okay charging, and a comfortable interior that’s designed for families.
 However, don’t expect Tesla-level infotainment.
 The ID.4 is best for those who are content with the simpler things in life.

 Price: $38,790 to $55,000